decentraland/quests-designer/etc/quests-designer.api.md

         onClick: (questDefinition: QuestDefinition, nodes: Node_2<StepNode>[], edges: Edge[]) => void;
     };
     closeDesigner?: () => void;
+    backButton?: () => void;
     initialNodes?: Node_2<StepNode>[];
     initialEdges?: Edge[];
 };

 // Warnings were encountered during analysis:
 //
-// dist/QuestsDesigner.d.ts:28:9 - (ae-forgotten-export) The symbol "QuestDefinition" needs to be exported by the entry point index.d.ts
+// dist/QuestsDesigner.d.ts:32:9 - (ae-forgotten-export) The symbol "QuestDefinition" needs to be exported by the entry point index.d.ts
-// dist/QuestsDesigner.d.ts:28:9 - (ae-forgotten-export) The symbol "StepNode" needs to be exported by the entry point index.d.ts
+// dist/QuestsDesigner.d.ts:32:9 - (ae-forgotten-export) The symbol "StepNode" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)